sparkgeo/QGIS-Container-Build/README.md

 Ideally this repo would eventually be incorporated into the main QGIS repo to better support container-based development, however that will require some discussion.
 Until that happens, this repo's development will be driven by whatever is required to support Sparkgeo's QGIS development priorities.

+## Support

+Support is currently focused on x86 Linux systems.
+On other platforms YMMV.

 ## Branches

 QGIS is in the process of migrating from QT5 to QT6 and each platform requires different build steps.
-This repo's `v3` branch is intended for 3.* versions and only supports QT5.
+This repo's `qt6` branch is intended for 4+ versions (including 3.99 versions in preparation for 4.0) and only supports QT6.
+The `qt5` branch should work for <=3.44 versions but later versions do not support QT5.

 ## Usage